-For reasons not fully understood, more often than not we find the poem written in sestets according to the rime-scheme of aabccB which on the surface comes as quite pleasant.
-Clearly b rimes with B, and in this case B is a repeated word.
+For reasons not fully understood, often we find the poem written in sestets according to the rimescheme of aabccB which on the surface comes as quite pleasant.
+Clearly b rimes with B, and in this case, B is a repeated word.
 In the case of The Tear, the final word in each stanza is Tear.
 No mean feat.

 Now what do we see in the sestet form?
-Not a great deal of note, although it still comes across as an emotional and touching poem.
+Not a great deal to note, although it still comes across as an emotional and touching poem.
 It still ambles along quite smoothly, but the shorter lines seem out of place considering the called-for emotion of the poem.
-It is somewhat start-stop and then idlingly coming to a conclusion.
+It is somewhat start-stop and then idlingly concluding.